johnbeve/PHI-696/Project-3/JCheung-P3-README.md

 It’s reflexive, since any time must be simultaneous with itself.
 And it’s symmetric, since, if t1 is simultaneous with t2, then t2 must be simultaneous with t1.

-Therefore, the object property “simultaneous with” should have functional as a listed characteristic.
+Therefore, the object property “simultaneous with” should have symmetric and reflexive as a listed characteristic.

 <img width="1030" alt="P31E" src="https://user-images.githubusercontent.com/123851163/223026767-b87679fc-a2b8-48c4-b7a5-db6bb72b7e28.png">